All I Want for Christmas Is You: Reception

 Kyle Anderson from MTV labeled the track "a majestic anthem full of chimes, sleigh bells, doo-wop flourishes, sweeping strings and one of the most dynamic and clean vocal performances of Carey's career".
 Music & Media commented, "Phil Spector's Christmas album has been the main inspiration for this carol in a "Darlene Love against the wall of sound" tradition."
 Music Week wrote, "Mariah meets Phil Spector, some chimes and the inevitable sleigh-bells; this is everything you would expect from a Mariah Carey record."
 In a 2006 retrospective look at Carey's career, Sasha Frere-Jones of The New Yorker said, the "charming" song was one of Carey's biggest accomplishments, calling it "one of the few worthy modern additions to the holiday canon".
 Dan Hancox, editor of The National, quoted and agreed with Jones's statement, calling the song "perfection".
 According to Barry Schwartz from Stylus Magazine, "to say this song is an instant classic somehow doesn't capture its amazingicity; it's a modern standard: joyous, exhilarating, loud, with even a hint of longing."
-Schwartz also praised the song's lyrics, describing them as "beautifully phrased," and calling Carey's voice "gorgeous" and "sincere."
+Schwartz also praised the song's lyrics, describing them as "beautifully phrased", and calling Carey's voice "gorgeous" and "sincere".

+The song's ubiquitousness during the festive season also has its criticisms.
+Retail workers have expressed their disdain for it due to frequent airplay at their job, with a poll by customer feedback company HappyOrNot naming the song as being the most unpopular amongst American retail staff.
+In 2022, three separate Change.org petitions appeared calling for "All I Want for Christmas Is You" to be banned from stores and radio stations.
+Similarly, a 2019 poll by Huawei found the song was the one that British festive shoppers found "the most annoying".